Lumi-supercomputer/LUMI-training-materials/docs/2day-next/E104-Modules.md

         where the info is, is

         ```
-        /opt/cray/pe/hdf5/1.12.2.11/release_info.md
+        /opt/cray/pe/hdf5/1.14.3.7/release_info.md
         ```

-        (and the same holds true for `cray-hdf5-parallel`)
+        (and the same holds true for `cray-hdf5-parallel` where in some versions the file is even simply missing)

 2. The `Bison` program installed in the OS image is pretty old (version 3.0.4) and